elidoran/cosmos-navigator-location/README.md

 4. handling routes and route parameters
 5. performing subscriptions

 I made this minimalistic so it avoids doing any work which isn't desired.
-Then we can add functionality by adding packages.
-It's primary purpose is to use click and popstate events to put the location into a reactive var;
-thus bringing the browser location into the Meteor reactivity realm.
+Then functionality can be added by adding packages.
+It's primary purpose is to use click and popstate events to put the location into a reactive var; thus bringing the browser location into the Meteor reactivity realm.

 Cosmos Navigator packages are built upon this package.